aquality-automation/aquality-winappdriver-dotnet/README.md

 3. Ensure that [WinAppDriver](https://github.com/microsoft/WinAppDriver) is set up at your machine where the code would be executed.

-4. Start WinAppDriver service before your code execution.
+4. Start Appium service before your code execution.
 There are several options to do this:
- - Start WinAppDriver.exe via external tool or command (e.g. manually with cmd/PS from the installation directory; via [task for you CI](https://marketplace.visualstudio.com/items?itemName=WinAppDriver.winappdriver-pipelines-task) )
+ - Start appium with cmd/PS command "appium", e.g.: `start cmd.exe @cmd /k "appium"`
- - Start WinAppDriver automatically via AppiumLocalService - this option is integrated in our package, just set `"isRemote"` to `false` at your settings.json.
-This option requires specific version of node.js to be preinstalled on your machine (Please read more [here](http://appium.io/docs/en/contributing-to-appium/appium-from-source/#nodejs) and [here](https://github.com/appium/appium-dotnet-driver/wiki/How-to-start-an-AppiumDriver-locally)).
+ - Start Appium automatically via AppiumLocalService - this option is integrated in our package, just set `"isRemote"` to `false` at your settings.json.
+You can read more [here](https://github.com/appium/appium-dotnet-driver/wiki/How-to-start-an-AppiumDriver-locally).
- - Start WinAppDriver.exe manually calling the method `AqualityServices.WinAppDriverLauncher.StartWinAppDriverIfRequired();` from your code.

 5. (optional) Launch an application directly by calling `AqualityServices.Application.Launch();`.